aopsahl25/final_project/README.md

     <figcaption>Graph 2</figcaption>
 </figure>

 As seen in this figure, the average quantitative and qualitative runtime, and thus the overall average runtime, for LMQL queries is longer than that of direct API calls.
-The average LMQL query runtime was 1.585 seconds (rounded to the nearest thousandth of a second), while the average API call runtime was 1.150 seconds.
-This difference in runtime is especially large for average runtime of quantitative prompts, which had a difference of more than half a second in runtime (1.764 second vs. 1.210 seconds).
+The average LMQL query runtime was 1.585 seconds (rounded to the nearest thousandth of a second), while the average API call runtime was only 1.150 seconds.
+This difference in runtime is especially large for quantitative prompts, which had a difference of more than half a second in average runtime (1.764 second vs. 1.210 seconds).

-This evaluation shows that although LMQL does have features that make user interactability with LLMs more smooth (e.g., top-level text prompts and simple chatbot implementation), it is less efficient to run LMQL queries than it is to run direct API calls from within Python.
+This evaluation shows that although LMQL does have features that make user interactability with LLMs more smooth (e.g., top-level strings as query strings, text constraints, and simple chatbot implementation), it may be less efficient to run LMQL queries than it is to run direct API calls from within Python.

-## Thank You and Future Areas of Study
+## Future Areas of Study

-Following this evaluation, there are various topics regarding the effectiveness and efficiency of LMQL queries that I would like to explore further.
+Following this evaluation, there are various topics regarding the effectiveness and efficiency of LMQL queries that we would like to explore further.
 The following are just a few:

 * How would LMQL query runtime change if run in a local instance of a Playground IDE instead of directly from within Python?
 * How might LMQL query runtime differ if run from one of the other models that LMQL supports (e.g., llama.cpp, Azure)?